 - Involuntary crossing of legs

-Fortunately, you can prevent many of these symptoms with early and effective treatment.
+Fortunately, you can prevent many of these with early intervention for spasticity.

 Engaging Neuroplasticity to Treat Spasticity after TBI